 Ready to learn more?
 We’ve put together a complete guide on email monetization for publishers.
 Read on to find out what it is, how it works, and how you can benefit.

 What Is Email Monetization?

-Email monetization is a simple way to generate an extra stream of revenue.
+Email monetization is a simple way to generate an extra stream of revenue out of your newsletters.
 When you monetize with programmatic native ads, there are benefits for everyone.

 - Native ads are unobtrusive, so they won’t stop your readers from enjoying your email content.